wenet-e2e/wespeaker/runtime/onnxruntime/README.md

 # When it finishes, you can find `final.onnx`.
 ```

 * Step 2.
 Build.
-The build requires cmake 3.14 or above.
+The build requires cmake 3.14 or above, and gcc/g++ 5.4 or above.

 ``` sh
 mkdir build && cd build